iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 Imunify360 Stand-alone version require the following integrations before installation:

 * Integration with web server for serving UI
+* Interaction with ModSecurity
-* Integration with ModSecurity
+* Integration with WebShield
-* Integration with Malware scanner
+* Integration with Malware Scanner
 * Integration with authentication service
 * Define administrators for Imunify360